macph/easement-curve/README.md

 ## Usage

-For more details about how to get track coordinates and implementing them, see the guide.
+For more details about how to get track coordinates and implementing them, see the [guide](docs/guide.md).
+If you are interested in the mathematics behind the easement curves in TS2016, take a look at the [summary PDF](docs/ec_summary.pdf).